equinor/appsec-fundamentals-authn-authz-cs/ex-02/doc/running_the_app.md

   * response_mode
   * scope
 * Explore what consent you have given to apps on Microsoft Entra ID on [myapps.microsoft.com](https://myapps.microsoft.com/)
- * Test revoking for your app (if available in the list)
+ * Test revoking for your app (if available in the list, if not can you find how to add it to the list? :) )

 ## --Discuss security issues and good practices--